RahulPorel/Add-To-Cart/readme.md

 # Features

   - Add your wish item and it will display it
+  - Double click on your wish list item to delete it.
   - Wish list item will be saved to google cloudfare database

 # Live Demo 👁️